Download the pdf-version.

 Ecosoft Energy App – Free Energy Planner

-If you don’t have an EcoSwitch, this Free Energy Planner is an alternative to determine when the energy price is lowest in the next hours.
+If you don’t have an EcoSwitch, this Free Energy Planner is an alternative to determine when the energy price is lowest.
+The result is valid for today.
 (An EcoSwitch can automatically calculate this daily, and switch on and off your electrical device automatically.)

 The settings of the Free Energy Planner are: